MinecraftU/mcu-curriculum/sequence_4/section_3.md

 Programmers use something called a _class_ as a blueprint for all of the objects in Minecraft.
 There's a class for a diamond pickaxe, for an iron ore, and all other blocks and items.
 These classes tell what a block (or item) should look like, how it should behave, as well as where it spawns or how it can be crafted.
 By creating our own class, we can add our own objects to the game.
 Let's say that we wanted to make a new type of block.
 We don't want to have to program everything from scratch, especially because Minecraft already has a `Block` class that defines what a block is in the game (all blocks can be broken and picked up, for example).
 We can _extend_ the existing `Block` class and make our own new block.
 It will have all the normal properties of a block but we can set our own texture, hardness, and sound.

 For this lesson, we're going to create a new material in Minecraft: copper.
-We'll have to make copper ore, copper ingots, copper tools, and all the other items associated with the iron or diamond.
-Create a new class called `CopperBlock` by right-clicking on the package and choosing _Create new class_.
+We'll have to make copper ore, copper ingots, copper tools, and all the other items associated with it (think of the tools and other items made from iron or diamond).
+First, you should create a new class called `CopperBlock` by right-clicking on the package and choosing _Create new class_.
 Name it `CopperBlock` and press OK.
 The file that opens up will have code almost matching what I've written below.
-You should add the lines with comments after them so that it matches exactly.
+You should add the lines with comments (use `//` to make a comment in Java) after them so that it matches exactly.

 ```java
 package com.example.coppermod;